Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-override-notifications.md

 1. Use the ETNotifications class to override the launch intent.

-    This example (taken from the <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>)
+    This example is taken from <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>

-    After readyAimFire() completes, let the SDK the code you would like to execute when the pending intent is setup.
+    After readyAimFire() completes, provide the SDK with the code you would like to execute when the Notification pending intent is setup.

     ~~~
     ETNotifications.setNotificationLaunchIntent(new ETNotificationLaunchIntent() {